fpsvogel/learn-latin-and-greek/README.md

 <!-- omit in toc -->
 ## Latin communities

-There are many, many Latin enthusiast communities, but these are good starting points.
+There are many Latin enthusiast communities, but these are good starting points.

 - [Textkit](https://www.textkit.com/greek-latin-forum/)
 - [Latin subreddit](https://www.reddit.com/r/latin).
 Be sure to browse the links at the top ("Chat in Latin", "All the Resources", "How to Learn Latin").